 Dr. Biology: Right, so it's not just the number of species but the number of different kinds of species.

-Dr. Biology: Comes up because if we talk about the tropics, it's not uncommon for them to say it's a very rich environment.
+Dr. Biology: This comes up because if we talk about the tropics, it's not uncommon for them to say it's a very rich environment.
 It's very biodiverse.
 Then if you move further north you end up with less biodiversity.

 Bruce: Absolutely, yup.